borea17/efficient_rl/README.md

 algorithms (e.g., <i>Q-learning</i>).
 One of the main reasons may be that model-based learning tackles the exploration-exploitation dilemma in a smarter way by using the accumulated experience to build an approximate model of the environment.
-Furthermore, it has also been shown that rich state representations such as in a *factored MDP* can make model-based learning even more sample-efficient. *Factored MDP*s enable an effective parametrization of transition and reward dynamics
+Furthermore, it has been shown that rich state representations such as in a *factored MDP* can make model-based learning even more sample-efficient. *Factored MDP*s enable an effective parametrization of transition and reward dynamics